The Power and Freedom of True Humility

 I had a really interesting conversation with a friend the other day.
 As we were developing our thoughts, I tried

-There are two types of errors about the relationship between my will and God’s will: they never agree, they always
+There are two types of errors about the relationship between my will and God’s will: they never agree, or they

 Heroism Begins Within: Virtue, Vocation, and the Battle for the Soul The renewal of baptismal promises strikes me as something